Site Map

 While in Venice El Greco was worked in the studio of the brilliant High Renaissance artist Titian.

-El Greco was finically shrewd and lived the life of a rich man.
-Along with his beautiful young mistress and son, he lived in a sumptuous house in Toledo and entertained internationally acclaimed writers, artist and poets
+El Greco was finically shrewd and lived the life of the nobiliy.
+Along with his beautiful young mistress and son, he lived in a sumptuous house in Toledo and entertained internationally acclaimed writers, artist and poets.
+El Greco is one of the few artists who died a wealthy man.

 El Greco's Most Famous Masterpeices